siyuan-bruce/siyuan-bruce.github.io/_posts/2022-09-01-Practical Byzantine Fault Tolerance.md

 X <= n - f
 $$

-However, we have to be worried that some of votes are given by malicous nodes.
-Therefore, we need to ensure more than half of the votes should be from normal machines, or half of the votes should be more than the number of malicous machines.
+However, we have to be worried that some of the votes are given by malicious nodes.
+Therefore, we need to ensure more than half of the votes should be from normal machines, or half of the votes should be more than the number of malicious machines.

 $$
 X/2 > f
 $$

 Combining the above two inequalities, we can get:

 $$
 n>3f
 $$